Description

 White lion cubs, like their tawny counterparts, are social animals that thrive in prides.
 They are playful, curious, and highly intelligent, but they also retain their wild instincts.
 While they can form strong bonds with their human caregivers, they are not domesticated and require experienced handlers.
 As they grow, their behavior becomes more territorial and independent, reflecting their natural instincts as apex predators.

-White lion cubs need a spacious, secure enclosure that mimics their natural habitat.
+- They need a spacious, secure enclosure that mimics their natural habitat.
 As they grow, they will require a large outdoor space with plenty of room to roam, climb, and explore.
-The enclosure must be escape-proof and provide shelter from extreme weather conditions.

-As carnivores, white lion cubs require a diet rich in animal protein.
+- As carnivores, they require a diet rich in animal protein.
 A balanced diet includes raw or cooked meat, such as beef, chicken, or venison, supplemented with bones for dental health.
-Avoid processed foods or plant-based diets.

 3. Exercise and Enrichment